 The insecticide permethrin provides additional protection against mosquitoes.
 Permethrin-treated clothing and bed nets appear to be reasonably safe for pregnant women based on animal studies.
 See also Insect Precautions.

-Loperamide is thought to be safe during pregnancy but should be used sparingly.
+Loperamide (Imodium) is thought to be safe during pregnancy but should be used sparingly.
 Bismuth subsalicylate (Pepto-Bismol) should not be used during pregnancy.

 Long flights are also associated with a certain degree of immobility and venous stasis (blood pooling in the leg veins).
 Pregnant women are predisposed to blood clots even if they stay home.
 To help prevent blood clots during flights, pregnant travelers should: